hyperverge/kyc-india-rest-api/README.md

 Please note that while using public url mechanism for extraction, the input image type (pdf or image) need not be specified

 ## Input Image Constraints
-- For the DL servers to extract text out of an image, the rule of thumb that needs to be followed is that the text in the image should be legible
+- For the deep learning servers to extract text out of an image, the rule of thumb that needs to be followed is that the text in the image should be legible
 - Higher size of image will lead to higher upload and processing time.
 Hence the size of image should be reduced as much as possible while ensuring that above condition is met
 - A general guideline that can be followed is to keep the width of the ID card image atleast 800 pixels and to keep JPEG compression quality factor above 80%
-- For our DL server to extract text from the document, the aspect ratio of the input image should be same as the aspect ratio of the original document.
+- The aspect ratio of the input image should be same as the aspect ratio of the original document.
 Hence utmost care should be taken while resizing the image to maintain the aspect ratio
-- If integrating into a native Android or iOS app, please use the HyperSnap SDK for [Android](https://github.com/hyperverge/capture-android-sdk) and [iOS](https://github.com/hyperverge/capture-ios-sdk).
-This SDK provides camera functionality for capturing an image of the ID card while taking care all of the above points
+- If integrating into an Android or iOS app, please use the HyperSnap SDK for [Android](https://github.com/hyperverge/capture-android-sdk) and [iOS](https://github.com/hyperverge/capture-ios-sdk).
+This SDK provides camera functionality for capturing images of ID cards while taking care of all the above requirements.

 ## API Call Structure

-Can be used to extract information from any or one of the supported documents depending on the endpoint.

 * **URL**

   - /readKYC : used for any of the supported documents
-  - /readPAN : used for pan cards alone, would have a higher accuracy than readKYC on PAN
+  - /readPAN : used for pan cards alone.
-  - /readPassport : used for Indian passports alone, would have a higher accuracy than readKYC on Indian Passports
+  - /readPassport : used for Indian passports alone
-  - /readAadhaar : used for aadhaar cards alone, would have a higher accuracy than readKYC on Aadhaar cards
+  - /readAadhaar : used for aadhaar cards alone
-  - /readVoterID : used for Indian VoterID cards alone, would have a higher accuracy than readKYC on Indian VoterID cards
+  - /readVoterID : used for Indian VoterID cards alone

 * **Method:**